Eccentricity Confound in EEG-based Visual Attention Decoding from Gaze-Fixated Neural Tracking of Motion in Natural Videos: Experimental Protocol

 \subsection{Tasks}

 Participants were instructed to maintain fixation on the central cross throughout all tasks.
 In Task 1 (ignore condition), they were instructed to ignore the video content.
 To discourage attending to the video, they were also instructed to press the “+” key with their preferred hand on a keyboard whenever the fixation cross dimmed.
 In Tasks 2 and 3 (attend conditions), participants attended to the videos while continuing to fixate.
 Because object eccentricity varies in Task 2 but remains constant in Task 3, the latter serves as a control to isolate the effects of eccentricity.
 To maintain consistent engagement with the video content, participants performed a secondary vigilance task requiring them to press the “o” key with their preferred hand whenever a subtle red circle appeared within the video.
-Both the task order and the video order within each task were randomized across participants.
+It is important to note that both of these event detection tasks were designed strictly as vigilance mechanisms rather than to serve as primary variables of interest.
+Therefore, formal reaction time and accuracy data were not logged.
 An illustration of the attention and eccentricity conditions across the three tasks is shown in Figure \ref{fig:tasks}, and a summary of the tasks is provided in Table \ref{tab:tasks_summary}.